Mitsubishi Electric MELSOFT Update Manager (Update B)

 Prerequisites

-- Local access to the engineering workstation where MELSOFT Update Manager is installed
+• Local access to the machine running MELSOFT Update Manager

 Exploitability